Romulo-Moraes/Assembly-Toolkit/03. Memory segments/README.md

 The text segment is the portion of memory where the Operating System stores the instructions of your program.
 It is the area of memory that the CPU of your computer will begin to read word by word, executing each instruction until it reaches the end of the program.

 ### Stack
-The stack segment is a fixed portion of memory allocated by the Operating System for your program to perform operations with data, function calls and more.
-All variables defined within your functions are stored in this segment.
+The stack segment is a designated area of memory allocated by the operating system for your program to manage data, function calls, and more.
+All variables declared within your functions are stored in this segment.

 #### Stack frame
-A stack frame is a reserved portion of memory within the stack that you allocate for working with values.
+A stack frame is a reserved portion of memory within the stack segment allocated by you for working with values.
 These values are also known as local variables and may also be used to store function arguments.

 ### BSS
-The BSS segment is a portion of memory allocated at the moment when your program is being loaded into memory by the Operating System.
-This segment contains no meaningful values; therefore, all values are set to zero.
-The size of the BSS segment is defined by the programmer.
+The BSS segment is a section of memory allocated when your program is loaded into memory by the operating system.
+This segment contains no meaningful values, so all values are initialized to zero.
+The size of the BSS segment is determined by the programmer.

 ### Rodata
 The Rodata segment, also known as read-only data, is a portion of memory which values are set during the program startup, and new assignments are not allowed at runtime.

 ### Data
-Such as the BSS segment, the Data segment is a portion of memory allocated at the moment when your program is being loaded into memory by the Operating System; however, this segment contains meaningful values defined by the programmer.
+Like the BSS segment, the Data segment is a portion of memory allocated when your program is loaded by the operating system; however, this segment contains meaningful values defined by the programmer.